Senior Lecturer, Senior Tutor

 I am a Senior Lecturer in the Department of Computing at Goldsmiths, University of London.
 I am also the departmental Senior Tutor.

-My research focuses on how we can apply knowledge of visual perception and cognition to areas such as Human-Computer Interaction (HCI) and Artificial Intelligence (AI) to assess how people interact with, and react to, technology.
-My current research is focused on cognition, sex, gender and sexuality and how these might be incorporated into cognitive systems.
-I have a background in both archaeology and computer science and have combined these with applied perception, focusing on digital cultural heritage.
+My research focuses on how we can apply knowledge of visual perception and cognition to areas such as Human-Computer Interaction (HCI) and Artifical Intelligence (AI) to assess how people interact with, and react to, technology.
+I have a background in both archaeology and computer science and am passionate about combining these with applied perception, focusing on digital cultural heritage.

 I am an active campaigner for mental health awareness and also for raising the profile of women in computing.